For those companies who’ve offered a SaaS Free Trial and had it fail, it is hard to see how it could ever work.

-What if they realized that a 30 or 60 day Free Trial doesn’t actually have to add that much time to the sales cycle?
+What if the SaaS vendor realized, though, that a 30 or 60 day Free Trial doesn’t actually have to add that much time to the sales cycle?

 Or what if having a Free Trial actually reduces the cost of acquiring customers sufficient to offset the hit Customer Lifetime Value might take with the delayed start…

 …or what if having a Free Trial could even reduce the sales cycle AND help convert customers at a higher Average Selling Price so CLV actually expands?

 High-Converting SaaS Free Trials are No Accident

 SaaS and Web App companies who have figured out how to effectively use a Free Trial to get more customers know those things and understand that not having a Free Trial would literally kill their business.

 So clearly, Free Trials work sometimes and don’t work other times… unfortunately the majority of SaaS and Web App vendors fall into the latter category…

 … but it doesn’t have to be that way!